 Moodboards are also fantastic methods of communicating your creative ideas to a client.
 A polished, beautiful board can give your client an immediate understanding of your style and intentions for a project, and can help to get them on board (no pun intended!) with your ideas much quicker than verbal communications could do alone.

-We'll focus on how you can best communicate your intended color palette and textures for a design project, making this kind of board relevant for all sorts of design projects—across graphic design, branding design, photography, textile design and interior design.
+We'll focus on how you can best communicate your intended moodboard color palette and textures for a design project, making this kind of board relevant for all sorts of design projects—across graphic design, branding design, photography, textile design, and interior design.

-You’ll need Adobe InDesign for this tutorial; and access to Adobe Bridge would be a bonus, though not essential.
+As mentioned earlier, you’ll need Adobe InDesign for this tutorial.
+Access to Adobe Bridge would be a bonus, though not essential.